Campaign for Grade-Level Reading

 Delaware County third graders are taking their reading goals up in the clouds in 2019.

-Students will read as many books as they can, record them on their Flight Logs, and complete a one-page book review form.
+Students will read as many books as they can, record them on their Flight Logs.
 All Flight Logs and forms are provided by the Take Off & Read program, and each participating school will receive aviation-themed books for their library that can be read for this contest.

 The winning third-grade class at each school will receive a pizza party and a plaque.
 The school with the most books read overall will win a trophy, and the AMA trailer will come to the school.
 Finally, every student in the class with the most books read out of all participating schools will be given their own remote-control aircraft!